arviz-devs/preliz/docs/examples/gallery/exponential.md

 ---

-import matplotlib.pyplot as plt import arviz as az from preliz import Exponential az.style.use('arviz-doc') lambdas = [0.5, 1., 2.]
+import matplotlib.pyplot as plt

+from preliz import Exponential, style style.use('preliz-doc') lambdas = [0.5, 1., 2.]

 for lam in lambdas: